HookedBehemoth/blog/content/udon.md

 Over time I got annoyed by the bad performance I had to endure while playing this game.

 ## About UDON
-Udon is an interpreted bytecode language for client-sided functionality in VRChat environments.
+Udon is an interpreted bytecode language for client-sided functionality in VRChat Worlds.
 Each script is bound to an object where one player implicitly or explicitly takes ownership.

 It consists of a fixed-size heap, a stack and nine variable-length instructions (4 or 8 bytes).